-If at all possible, use a marketing automation workflow to handle this step for you, and save yourself a lot of work.
-If you’re using Paperform, you’ve actually got two great built-in solutions here: you can have personalized emails auto-send when a form is completed, or if you prefer to have a more complex drip campaign set up, you can integrate your form with something like Mailchimp or Aweber.
+If at all possible, use a marketing automation workflow (like Zapier) to handle this step for you and save yourself a lot of work.
+If you’re using Paperform, you’ve actually got two great built-in solutions here:

-Ideally, you could go so far as to track and segment the specific pages where they opted-in and segment them based on neighborhood or housing type to show them the most relevant content.
-But if you don’t have the tools to pull off this kind of sophisticated email, that’s okay, too.
+Ideally, you could go so far as to track and segment the specific pages where they opted-in and segment them based on neighbourhood or housing type to show them the most relevant content—quiz funnels are a great way to do this.

 The final step of this 5-step funnel keeps you in front of your prospects, even if they don’t read your emails or come back to your site.
 Facebook, in particular, has a really strong retargeting platform that will let you build custom audiences and show them precision-targeted ads for new or existing leads.

 Want to show that new three-bedroom Victorian to all of the folks who checked out the two similar listings you had last month?
 Create a custom audience.
 Want to reach apartment hunters with the hottest downtown lofts?
 Create a custom audience.

 All of the moving parts here can seem overwhelming.
 Keep in mind that this funnel is meant to be repeatable.
 Once things are set up, you can use the same tools, tech, and strategies on each new listing and for each new lead.

 Which means you’ll become a pro, and it will get easier and faster in time.
 Of course, it’s all predicated on building the right web presence and having the right technology in place.